 The hot dry weather is not the best thing when it comes to photography.
 The air was filled with dust and every now and then it would settle down on my camera.
 Outside of the camera and lens can be cleaned easily.
 What worries me in these situations is the dust that may get into the camera and lens.
 Just two precautions work for me – minimizing the lens change and turning the focus and zoom rings slowly.
 I had two more lenses on this trip and I did not feel the need for changing the lenses.
 Yes, as most photographers do, I too ended up carrying more equipment than was required.
 The reason for this particular time and season for the visit was that during these harsh conditions most of the villagers are available in their homes and so it becomes easy to meet them and interact with them, and you thought social work was easy?

 (A child getting her eyes examined by a community health worker.
+These health workers are the lifeline of community health projects who toil hard to achieve the vision.
 The original picture was colored but the background was too distracting for my taste so converted it to Black and White.
 Nikon Df with 50mm lens, f/4.5, 1/50 sec)

 The work was almost finished at the village for the day.
 The team had visited some random houses.
 They had interacted with the villagers and seen the field worker do her routine work.
 I was thankful for this wonderful opportunity to see the work being done at the real grass-roots level and for the photography opportunity that I had got.
 The field worker picked up her pink bicycle and bid goodbye to us.
 It seems that she has become well known in the community as the lady on the pink bicycle who helps in restoring eye sight.
 My photo-trip would not have been complete without a picture of her.
 I grabbed a quick photograph of hers while she cycled away.